YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ###### Videos
 - If Project has a GUI can be very useful
-- Not scannable, so don't make main source of info
+- Not scannable, so don't make the primary source of info
-- Useful for introducing basic concepts
+- Helpful in for introducing basic concepts
-- Users who like visual typically like video, but not all users are visual learners
+- Users who like visuals typically like video, but not all users are visual learners
-	- Learning Sytles
+	- Learning Styles
 		- Visual
 		- Auditory
 		- Kinesthetic